-Dashi-kombu is sun-dried and cut into sizes suited for making stock.
-You can easily make natural, tasty stock just by setting it in cold or hot water for a while before removing.
+Dashi-kombu is sun-dried and cut into sizes suited for making broth.
+You can easily make natural, tasty broth just by setting it in cold or hot water for a while before removing.

 Tsukudani-Kombu involves cutting kombu kelp into thin strips or squares, then boiling them salty-sweet in soy sauce and sugar.
 They taste even better with shiitake mushrooms, sesame seeds, Japanese peppers, or Japanese basil.
 Tsukudani-Kombu is eaten with rice or wrapped in onigiri.